Amazon cloud partner Apptio raises $45 million

-SAN FRANCISCO (Reuters) - Apptio, a start-up that helps big companies like Boeing Co track billions of dollars in technology spending, said on Wednesday that it raised $45 million from institutional investment firms including Janus Capital Group.
+SAN FRANCISCO, May 15 (Reuters) - Apptio, a start-up that helps big companies like Boeing Co track billions of dollars in technology spending, said on Wednesday that it raised $45 million from institutional investment firms including Janus Capital Group.

 Apptio, led by Chief Executive Sunny Gupta, has raised a total of $136 million so far.
 The previous funding round valued Apptio at about $600 million and this latest round was a “significant” increase on that, Gupta said, while declining to give a specific number.